All Episodes

 I think that's a winning message.

-Um I think it's a winning message, but here's the problem.
+I think it's a winning message, but here's the problem.

-You've got all these liberal rhino establishment.
+You've got all these liberal rhino establishments.

-I don't know, call them whatever you want.
+I don't call them whatever you want.

-But you read it, you read them, and Brett Stevens of the Wall Street Journal attacking me, and you got Jonah Goldberg at National Review attacking me, and I'm actually turning it on them.
+But you read them and Brett Stevens of the Wall Street Journal attacking me.

-Because if you look at the Republican-based support for Trump, unfortunately, it's too low to win in my opinion, right now.
+Because if you look at the Republican-based support for Trump, unfortunately, it's too low to win, in my opinion, right now.

 Right.

-At 73, 75 percent.
+At 73, 75%.

-He needs ninety percent plus.
+He needs 90% plus.

 No, it's outrageous what they're doing.